Anshi231/Zillow-Web-Scraping/README.md

 c)- BeautifulSoup: For HTML parsing and extracting property details.

-d)- Requests: For sending HTTP requests to the Zillow clone website.
+d)- Requests: For sending HTTP requests to the Zillow website.